yonidaniel/Anchor/README.md

 # Anchor

-It can be assumed that the values ​​you receive are valid values
+It can be assumed that the values ​​you receive are valid

-Values ​​entered as "double" are converted to "float" - this has been done for convince (pyhon have float not double)
+Values ​​entered as "double" are converted to "float" - this has been done for convincing (python has float not double)

-In database file there are 2 lines of code that you need to uncomment for the first time (you can comment it after the first run)
+In the database file, there are 2 lines of code that you need to uncomment for the first time (you can comment on it after the first run)

-Make sure you have all the import install: sqlalchemy sqlalchemy.orm unittest
+Make sure you have all the import installed: sqlalchemy sqlalchemy.orm unittest